obinator/workbench/lib/workbench/instructions.md

-# Instructions for Increment 1
+# Instructions

-## Sketch

-Dispatch messages to

-## Git Commits
-- Submit code in a single, squashed commit.
-Reviewing will be easier with a single, unified diff from the original

-## Tasks
+## Goals

-Implement
+- Implement the `MessageDispatcher#process` method, dispatching messages to the appropriate method of `ShippingHandler`
+- Print the expected output to standard out (see below)

 ## Expected Output

 ShippingHander processing OrderAcceptedMessage
-Order 1 Accepted for customer 11
+Order 222 accepted for customer 111 for products 1, 2, and 3

 ShippingHander processing CustomerBilledMessage
-Customer 11 billed for order 1
+Customer 111 billed for order 222